Michal-Turbanski/GraphQLArticle/README.md

 }
 ```

 Now we can go back to previous Query variables topic when we skip first argument in our resolver function.
 Now it will be necessary.
-It's a `parent` object which refers to the parent object.
+It's an argument which refers to the `parent` object.
 In our example it is a `Movie`.
 Thanks to it we can filter out all the reviews with given `movie_id`.
 And `parent.id` is really `movie.id`.

 Let's try it and go to Apollo explorer and get movie with `id = 2` and all reviews related to it.